Joule-Thomson expansion of charged dilatonic black holes: Abstract

 \section{Abstract}

-Based on the Einstein-Maxwell theory, the Joule-Thomson (J-T) expansion of charged dilatonic black holes(the solutions are neither flat nor AdS) for $(n+1)$-dimensional spacetime is studied.
-To this end, we analyze the effects of dimensions $n$ and dilaton field $\alpha$ on the J-T expansion.
-The explicit expression of J-T coefficient is derived, and consequently, a negative heat capacity is found to lead to a cooling process.
-In contrast to the effect of dimension, the inversion curve decreases with charge $Q$ at low pressure and the opposite is observed at high pressure.
-We results show that with the increase of dimension $n$ or parameter $\alpha$, both the high and low pressure cut-off point and the minimum inversion temperature $T_{min}$ change.
-Moreover, concerning the ratio $T_{min}/T_{c}$, we analyze it numerically and find that the ratio has an intersection point which is independent of the dilaton parameter $\alpha$ at a particular charge $Q^{*}$.
-As $n$ increases, the charge $Q^{*}$ corresponding to the intersection point first becomes larger, reaches the maximum value at $n=5$, and then becomes smaller.
-Furthermore, we identify areas where heat and cold occur by investigating the isenthalpic curves, the behavior of minimum inversion mass $M_{min}$ explains the cooling-heating transition may not occur under certain special conditions.\\ \textbf{Keywords:} Joule-Thomson expansion, charged dilatonic black holes, inversion curve, minimum inversion temperature, isenthalpic curves
+\textbf{Abstract:} Based on the Einstein-Maxwell theory, the Joule-Thomson (J-T) expansion of charged dilatonic black holes (the solutions are neither flat nor AdS) in $(n+1)$-dimensional spacetime is studied herein.
+To this end, we analyze the effects of the dimension $n$ and dilaton field $\alpha$ on J-T expansion.
+An explicit expression for the J-T coefficient is derived, and consequently, a negative heat capacity is found to lead to a cooling process.
+In contrast to its effect on the dimension, the inversion curve decreases with charge $Q$ at low pressures, whereas the opposite effect is observed at high pressures.
+We can observe that with an increase in the dimension $n$ or parameter $\alpha$, both the pressure cut-off point and the minimum inversion temperature $T_{min}$ change.
+Moreover, we analyze the ratio $T_{min}/T_{c}$ numerically and discover that the ratio is independent of charge; however, it depends on the dilaton field and dimension: for $n=3$ and $\alpha=0$, the ratio is 1/2.
+The dilaton field is found to enhance the ratio.
+In addition, we identify the cooling-heating regions by investigating the inversion and isenthalpic curves, and the behavior of the minimum inversion mass $M_{min}$ indicates that this cooling-heating transition may not occur under certain special conditions.\\ \textbf{Keywords:} Joule-Thomson expansion, charged dilatonic black holes, inversion curve, minimum inversion temperature, isenthalpic curves